-The draft DLR LACAP is an action plan which defines local level climate adaptation and mitigation measures to support the reduction of GHG emissions within the local authority as an organization and throughout the local community in the local authority's functional area.
+The DLR LACAP is an action plan which defines local level climate adaptation and mitigation measures to support the reduction of GHG emissions within the local authority as an organization and throughout the local community in the local authority's functional area.

-The draft LACAP should have an inward and outward focus.
-Climate action in the Draft LACAP should be defined by local authorities for their own organization which they have full control over (i.e., the inward focus), and for communities in their functional area, which they exert a strong influence over in partnership with relevant stakeholders (i.e., the outward focus).
+The LACAP should have an inward and outward focus.
+Climate action in the LACAP has been defined by local authorities for their own organization which they have full control over (i.e., the inward focus), and for communities in their functional area, which they exert a strong influence over in partnership with relevant stakeholders (i.e., the outward focus).

-The plan period for the Draft LACAP will be from 2024 to 2029.
+The plan period for the LACAP is from 2024 to 2029.
 The Council must review and update the LACAP after a period of 5 years.

-The Draft LACAP has been developed in accordance with the requirements of Section 16 of the Climate Act.
-It must be consistent with the Climate Action Plan 2023 (CAP23) and the National Adaptation Framework.
-Local authority Development Plans must also be aligned with their LACAP.
+The LACAP was developed in accordance with the requirements of Section 16 of the Climate Act.
+It is consistent with the Climate Action Plan 2023 (CAP23) and the National Adaptation Framework.
+Local Authority Development Plans are also aligned with their LACAP.

-DLR's prospective Draft LACAP will be a continuance of DLR's previous Climate Change Action Plan (CCAP) (which was subject to SEA) published in 2019.
+DLR's prospective LACAP will be a continuance of DLR's previous Climate Change Action Plan (CCAP) (which was subject to SEA) published in 2019.